St. Joseph High School (Ottawa): History

 St. Joseph High School opened on 11 October 2002 to account for the recent growth of the Ottawa suburb of Barrhaven.
 The only other Catholic high school in the area, Mother Teresa High School, was desperately overcrowded when St. Joe's opened for the 2002-03 school year.
 The school began with an enrolment of over 1000 students.
 By 2005, this number had exceeded 1500 students.

 The school bears the name of a former school on Broadview and a former school on Keyworth, which is now St. George Catholic Elementary School.

 Facilities

 The building of St. Joseph High School followed the design of Edward J. Cuachi, mimicking Holy Trinity High School and many other local schools.
-St. Joe's has three floors, which include a chapel, two gymnasiums, a learning commons, an exercise room, two art rooms, and laboratories for chemistry, biology, physics, and general science.
+St. Joe's has three floors, which include a chapel, three gymnasiums, a learning commons, an exercise room, two art rooms, a kitchen, and laboratories for chemistry, biology, physics, and general science.
 There are 27 portables outside the school, as well as one football field, 5 basketball nets (one during construction), and a 400-metre track.